Leishenshan Hospital: History

-At 3:30 p.m. on 25 January 2020, the Wuhan municipal government decided to establish an additional hospital named "Leishenshan Hospital" in response to the COVID-19 pandemic.
+At 3:30 p.m. on 25 January 2020, the Wuhan municipal government decided to establish an additional hospital named "Leishenshan Hospital" in response to the COVID-19 pandemic and appointed China Construction Third Engineering Bureau Group Co.Ltd.as the main contractor for this emergency project.
 The hospital was located at No.3 Parking Lot of the Athletes Village in Jiangxia District of Wuhan.
 On January 27, the National Development and Reform Commission announced the allocation of 300 million yuan to subsidize the construction of Huoshenshan Hospital and Leishenshan Hospital.
-The same day, the State Grid Corporation of China announced to donate 60.28 million yuan worth of physical materials to the construction of the two hospitals.
+The same day, the State Grid Corporation of China announced a donation of 60.28 million yuan worth of physical materials for the construction of the two hospitals.

 On 6 February 2020, the construction of the hospital was completed.
-2 days later on 8 February 2020, a total of 1,600 beds were delivered to the hospital.
+Two days later on 8 February 2020, a total of 1,600 beds were delivered to the hospital.
 On the same day, Vice Premier Sun Chunlan visited the building.
 She stressed that treatment should be carried out based on the priority of the severity of the patient's condition.
 The first patients were admitted to the hospital on the same day.

 As of 20 February 2020, the hospital had an operational capacity of 1500 beds.

 On 15 April 2020, it was 'retired' after treating 2,011 patients.
 It currently remains on standby.